jokervTv/ncl-vscode-support/README.md

 **Enjoy!**

-if you wanna get any new functions or have some suggestions, please tell me.
+If you wanna get any new functions or have some suggestions, please tell me.